Home Art Artists Museums Schools Library

 Toorop, Jan

-He was an Indo (Javanese Dutch) painter, whose works straddle the space between the Symbolist painters and Art Nouveau.
+He was an Indo (Javanese Dutch) painter whose works straddle the space between the Symbolist painters and Art Nouveau.
 Jean Theodoor Toorop was born on 20 December 1858 in Purworejo, Java, Dutch East Indies.
 In 1872, he moved with his family to the Netherlands, where he studied in Delft and Amsterdam.
-In 1880 he became a student at the Rijksakademie in Amsterdam.
-From 1882 to 1886 he lived in Brussels, where he joined Les XX (Les Vingts), a group of artists centred around James Ensor.
-Toorop worked in various different styles during these years, such as Realism, Impressionism Neo-Impressionism and Post-Impressionism.
+In 1880, he became a student at the Rijksakademie in Amsterdam.
+From 1882 to 1886, he lived in Brussels, where he joined Les XX (Les Vingts), a group of artists centred around James Ensor.
+Toorop worked in various styles during these years, such as Realism, Impressionism, Neo-Impressionism, and Post-Impressionism.

-Throughout his life Toorop also produced portraits, in sketch format and as paintings, which in style range from highly realistic to impressionistic.
+Throughout his life, Toorop also produced portraits, in sketch format and as paintings, which in style ranged from highly realistic to impressionistic.

 Toorop died on 3 March 1928 in The Hague, Netherlands.
 His daughter Charley Toorop (1891–1955) was also a painter, as was his grandson Edgar Fernhout.